 The Company may have to raise additional funds to further exploration efforts at its various exploration properties and to maintain its listing on the TSXV.
-The Company is seeking to minimize variable expenses to the extent possible and to seek joint venture partners to continue to further exploration of its non-diamonds mineral properties.
+The Company is seeking to minimize variable expenses to the extent possible and may seek joint venture partners to continue to further exploration of its mineral properties.